GXIU/gxiu.github.io/_posts/2020-10-08-What-do-we-know-about-masks.md

 ---
-title: Development Issues
+title: Facial Masks shapes social relations?
 date: 2016-08-06
-description: How do development issues affect friendship?
+description: Do facial Masks shapes social relations?
 categories:
   - friendship
-  - psychology
+  - social interaction
 image: https://source.unsplash.com/collection/375719/2000x1322?a=.png
-author_staff_member: james
+author_staff_member: George
 ---
 Children with Attention deficit hyperactivity disorder (ADHD) may not have difficulty forming friendships, though they may have a hard time keeping them, due to impulsive behavior and hyperactivity.
 Children with Attention deficit disorder (ADD) may not have as much trouble keeping and maintaining friendships, though inattentiveness may complicate the processes.